-This week’s blog comes from Isabel Dosser, a lecturer at Edinburgh Napier University on the Nursing Programmes.
+Isabel Dosser is a lecturer at Edinburgh Napier University on the Nursing Programmes.
 At QNIS, we like to think our conference themes and messages can have a positive effect on delegates, and in Isabel’s case, that is definitely true, as Isabel discusses the charity that began life as an idea from within our conference.

 Before I became a lecturer, I worked as a palliative care nurse specialist with the NHS, Macmillan Cancer Support and Marie Curie.

 In 2018, I represented the university at the QNIS conference and discussed the programme I lead with nurses at the conference.
 I also attended the workshop on poverty as I wanted to update my knowledge on benefits and particularly Universal Credit.
 It was, as I suspected, a sad situation for many that applied for these benefits and I came away feeling strongly that is was time to give back.
 I have had a wonderful career as a nurse and then lecturer but as I move towards retirement, I wanted to do something different.
 I came up with the idea of Dignity Boxes.